huowrs16dwk/-.co/posts/archinstall-with-encrypted-btrfs.md

 ## first boot

-Most modern motherboards are using EFI these days, so if you are using ventoy you'll want to boot with grub2 not "normal".

-## archinstall

 Go get the [arch iso](https://archlinux.org/download/) and load it up on your favorite usb drive.
 I like to use [ventoy](https://www.ventoy.net/en/download.html).

+Most modern motherboards are using EFI these days, so if you are using ventoy you'll want to boot with grub2 not "normal".

 Boot from the iso and run `archinstall` then select the following options: